-All of the Fund's financial assets are investments in the shares of petrochemical sector companies on the Saudi Stock Exchange.
-The Fund invests in the shares of Saudi petrochemical sector companies (FSBI), taking into account the relative weights of assets distribution, while sufficient cash is kept in the Fund continuously, to meet the expenses and any other obligations on the Fund.
+The Fund invests in the shares of enterprises within the targeted indicator portfolio, taking into account the relative weights of assets distribution, while sufficient cash is held continuously to meet expenses and any other obligations on the Fund.

-7. Related party transactions and balances
+6. Related party transactions and balances